 The Unsprung Upholstery team is comprised of skilled individuals at the top of their craft, who collectively hold over 200 years of experience in the industry.
-Given this rich wealth of experience Unsprung Upholstery is able to masterfully take on projects that range from residential reupholstery to more complex custom commercial work for restaurants, hotels, gyms and medical practices.
-Born from owner Jonathan Bennett’s love of design Unsprung Upholstery brings an artful eye, attention to detail and superior craftmenship to any project.
+Given this rich wealth of experience, Unsprung Upholstery is able to masterfully take on projects that range from residential reupholstery to more complex custom commercial work.
+Born from owner Jonathan Bennett’s love of design, Unsprung Upholstery brings an artful eye, attention to detail and superior craftsmanship to any project.

 Jonathan’s love for design began at a young age when his grandmother taught him to sew on an antique Singer treadle sewing machine.
 Their first project was duplicating a pair of “Jams”, or store-bought board shorts, which were all the rage at the time.
 Taking the time to teach him how to make a pattern from the existing shorts with newspaper, then cutting them in to cotton broadcloth fabric and then stitching them up into the final product - it was an afternoon with his grandmother he will always cherish.
 Now that very Singer sewing machine and the “Jams” they made together that day are beloved family heirlooms for Jonathan.